Airbotics/uptane-server/docs/README.md

 You can start deploying software with the [Airbotics Cloud](https://dashboard.airbotics.io) version or learn how to [self-host](guides/self-hosting.md) on your existing infrastructure.

-> We're still in Alpha so this should not be considered stable or secure.
+> We're in Closed Beta so this may still contain bugs.

 ## Quick links